 Bank holiday travel tips: how to prepare your car and yourself for a long journey

-Whether it’s a trip to the coast or countryside or travelling to catch up with family, such journeys put additional demand on our cars and ourselves so it’s important to make sure your car is in good condition before setting off and that you’re equipped to deal with the stresses of long journeys.
+Whether it’s a trip to the coast or countryside such journeys put additional demand on our cars and ourselves so it’s important to make sure your car is in good condition before setting off and that you’re equipped to deal with the stresses of long journeys.

 Here are some simple checks you can carry out on your car plus some advice on keeping your cool on the road.

-As the only point of contact between your car and the road your tyres are vital to your safety.
-Especially if a car has been sitting unused for a prolonged period, tyres can degrade but a few quick checks will make sure they’re roadworthy.
+As the only point of contact between your car and the road your tyres are vital to your safety and a few quick checks will make sure they’re roadworthy.
 Check the pressures, remembering to adjust them to match the car’s load, and examine the tread depth - the legal minimum is 1.6mm across the central three quarters of the tyre.
 Also look out for any cracks, splits or bulges in the tyre.
-These can lead to catastrophic failure on the move so have any signs of damage assessed by a professional.
+These can lead to catastrophic failure on the move, especially when the temperatures are high, so have any signs of damage assessed by a professional.

 Thousands of breakdowns every year could be avoided with a few quick under-bonnet checks so before you head off make sure all your fluids are topped up.
 It’s quick and easy to check your oil, coolant, brake and washer fluid levels and it could save you from delays and an embarrassing call to the recovery service.

-Faulty lights are a common MOT failure and can get you in trouble with the police so check everything before you go.
+You might not need your headlights in the height of summer but faulty lights are a common MOT failure and can get you in trouble with the police so check everything before you go.
 Make sure you check the operation of headlights, tail and brake lights, reversing lights, indicators and fog lights.
-At the same time, check the condition of your wipers to make sure they aren’t worn or damaged and clear the screen properly.
+At the same time, check the condition of your windscreen wipers to make sure they aren’t worn or damaged and clear the screen properly.

 You might think it’s an obvious thing but data from Highways England shows that in 2019 6,000 motorway breakdowns were blamed on drivers running out of fuel.
 Traffic jams or diversions can easily eat into your car’s fuel reserves so make sure you’re topped up before heading off.